-Fifty-three current Division faculty have been named to the American Academy of Arts and Sciences, most recently including Margaret Beale Spencer in 2019.
+Fifty-four current Division faculty have been named to the American Academy of Arts and Sciences, most recently including Will Howell in 2020.

 Demonstrating the broad intellectual reach of the faculty of the Division, three (3) have received the National Medal of Science, six have received the National Humanities Medal, and one has received the National Medal of the Arts.

 Six Divisional faculty members have been awarded the Presidential Medal of Freedom.

 The Division has celebrated the election of eight faculty members to the National Academy of Sciences and one to the National Academy of Medicine.

 Social Sciences faculty have earned nine MacArthur Fellowships, most recently Tara Zahra in 2014.